 Credit or debit card

-A service provider company called Teller/Nets provides the online payment option.
+A service payment provider company supply the online payment option.
 In some rare cases, you are charged a percentage of the amount you are paying when making a payment using a credit or debit card.
-This amount is not paid to us, but is paid directly to Teller/Nets.
+This amount is not paid to us, but is paid directly to the service payment provider company.

 Paying by card is easiest — but some credit cards will incur extra charges

 The charges for cards are automatically added to the amount you have selected to pay to the Housing Foundation whenever you are using the online payment option.
-The amount paid to Teller/Nets will not appear in your Account Status page on your flow, as it is not paid to the Housing Foundation – it will only appear in your credit card statement.
+The amount paid to the payment service provider.
+The payment service provider will not appear in your Account Status page on your flow, as it is not paid to the Housing Foundation – it will only appear in your credit card statement.

 Saving costs: Online payment versus bank transfer